StevenMetz/StevenMetz/README.md

 <h1 align="center">Hi 👋, I'm Steven</h1>
-<h3 align="center">A Full-Stack developer from Wisconsin</h3>
+<h3 align="center">A Full-Stack Software Engineer from Wisconsin</h3>
 <p> I started my career as a carpenter framing new construction homes.
 While building homes you are given a blueprint of what the homeowner wants.
 From there I got to use my creative side to come up with a system to build the end result the homeowners were looking for.
 I chose to pivot and become a Software Engineer because I will get to use the same skills I used to build homes but with a keyboard instead of a hammer.
 I am looking forward to making an impact in the world by helping create meaningful software.</p>
 <p align="left"> <img src="https://komarev.com/ghpvc/?username=stevenmetz&label=Profile%20views&color=0e75b6&style=flat" alt="stevenmetz" /> </p>

-- 🔭 I’m currently working on [Todo-tasks](https://github.com/StevenMetz/todo-group-tasks)
+- 🔭 I’m currently working on [Todo-tasks](https://github.com/StevenMetz/todo-group-tasks) and contributing to Gitlab Comunity!

 - 🌱 I’m currently learning **ReactJS, Computer Science, Ruby on Rails**